-S securities registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.50 (per share) CRK New York Stock Exchange 13 or 15(d) of the Securities Exchange Act of 1934 during the as been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ accelerated filer, a smaller reporting company, or an emerging apany" and "emerging growth company" in Rule 12b-2 of the Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exc change Act).
-Yes □ No ⊠ The number of shares outstanding of the registran s common stock, par value \$0.50, as of July 31, 20 24 was 292,260,645.
+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.50 (per share) CRK New York Stock Exchange

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes ⊠ No □

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes ⊠ No □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer ⊠ Accelerated filer □ Non-accelerated □ Smaller reporting company $\square$ Emerging growth company $\square$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+Yes □ No 🗵

+The number of shares outstanding of the registrant's common stock, par value \$0.50, as of July 31, 2024 was 292,260,645.